 - Tribal Councils or entities that fulfill a similar function (e.g., general council)

 - Indigenous not-for-profit (50% or greater control by Indigenous peoples) and for-profit (50% or greater control by an Indigenous community / communities) corporations, businesses, joint ventures, partnerships, associations, co-operatives and institutions

 - Academic institutions and research associations working with an Indigenous partner organization

-NOTE: INRP is not funding businesses controlled by individual entrepreneurs.
+NOTE: INRP does not fund businesses controlled by individual entrepreneurs.